TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 .. method:: object.__set__(self, instance, value)

-   Called to set the attribute on an instance *instance* of the owner class to a new value, *value*.
+   Called to set the attribute on an instance *instance* of the owner kundi to a new value, *value*.

    Note, adding :meth:`__set__` or :meth:`__delete__` changes the kind of